TITLE 21

 (5) Person who is unable to understand highway warning or direction signs in the English language;

-(6) Person who is subject to loss of consciousness due to disease of the central nervous system, unless such person furnishes the Department with a certificate of the person’s treating physician, duly licensed to practice medicine and surgery, which certificate states:
+(6) Person who is subject to loss of consciousness, unless such person furnishes the Department with a certificate of the person’s treating licensed practitioner.
+This certificate may be from:

-the Department may find that the person need no longer submit annual certificates of competence to operate a motor vehicle and shall notify the person accordingly.
+The Department may find that the person need no longer submit annual certificates of competence to operate a motor vehicle and shall notify the person accordingly.
 The Department may at its discretion retain medical consultants to advise it.
-No physician who examines a person and provides a certificate in good faith in accordance with this paragraph shall be subject to any civil or criminal liability on account of having provided the certificate.
+No licensed practitioner who examines a person and provides a certificate in good faith in accordance with this paragraph shall be subject to any civil or criminal liability on account of having provided the certificate.

 (7) Person who has not reached the person’s eighteenth birthday unless such person has either: